devilry/devilry-django/not_for_deploy/docs/user/admin/admin_result_utilities.rst

 Overview of all results
 =======================
-The results utility is quite simple, and just lists the results for each student on all assignments.
+The overview shows a table with an entry for each student and their result/status on each assignment.
+You can also download an Excel-report of the current results as seen in the table.

 .. image:: images/admin-period-all-results-overview.png